moment/luxon/docs/zones.md

 Those are conceptually independent (i.e. Luxon could have converted the time to the local zone), but it practice it's more convenient for the same option to govern both.

-In addition, one static method, `utc()` specifically interprets the input as being specified in UTC.
+In addition, one static method, `utc()`, specifically interprets the input as being specified in UTC.
 It also creates a DateTime in UTC:

 ```js
 var utc = DateTime.utc(2017, 05, 15, 09, 10, 23);